by Michael Lyons

 Christina Lomon and I were married in December 2016 in a traditional Dayak ceremony in Jakarta Indonesia.
 After a honeymoon in Bali, we were confident Indonesia would be our home.
 Three months later I moved to Indonesia to join Christina.
 Together, we created Dayakdreams.com in July 2017,

-Our careers were both in publishing, hers as an Editor in Chief and mine as a magazine art director.
+Our careers were both in publishing, hers as an Editor in Chief and mine as a Creative Director.
 Our combined experience in mass media is over 50 years.
-It only makes sense that we would build this website.
-Originally, the articles were about Travel, Dayak culture and Dayak politics.
-Since then, the mission of our website has changed to include the categories Indonesian Politics and Inspiration.
+This along with our love and passion for Dayak culture inspired us to build this website.
+Our menu includes the following:

 85% of our traffic is from mobile phones, so we have made DayakDreams.com easy to navigate on a small display.
 This is very important in Indonesia where nearly everyone has a hand phone, but few have a computer.
 Our strategy is simple, When a new article is posted, we send a push-to-read link on all our Face Book accts, Instagram, and WhatsApp groups.
 Anyone with a hand phone can read our internet article.